 Click here to access this month’s activities.

 Want to learn more about teaching poetry?
 This post, How to Teach Poetry Even If You Hate It!, will help you learn more about why you need to use poetry all year!
+(Plus you can download a FREE Poetry Close Read guide for any poem!)

 Want More Poetry Ideas?
 These resources include everything you need to have your students and you fall in love with poetry.
 (Click the image to learn more.)